sherin71/phonepe_sherin/README.md

 ## Industry Focus : 💻💰Online Banking
 ## Tech Stack : 🐍Python, Pandas, 🗃️MySQL, 🚀Streamlit, 📊Plotly &💡more
 ## Overview : Explore PhonePe Pulse data and gain insights with interactive visualizations.
+# About PhonePe Pulse 🎇:
+## PhonePe Pulse, launched on September 3, 2021, is India's first interactive website offering data, insights, and trends on digital
+   payments.
+It showcases over 2000 Crore transactions on an interactive map of India.
+With a market share of over 45%, PhonePe's data reflects the digital payment habits of the nation.
+   The insights on the website and in the report are derived from PhonePe's transaction data and interviews with merchants and customers.
+   The report is available for free download on the PhonePe Pulse website and GitHub.